IsraelShowell/Voluble-Chat-App/README.md

 - Users can use a phone number and recieve a OTP via Google's Firebase
 - Users can search for and chat with other users, and send emojis.
 - Users can update their profile username and profile picture
+- Users can use test phone numbers to test the application!

 # Future Plans: